javalent/obsidian-leaflet/README.md

 The control box in the top right of the map will allow you to change layers.

 Markers can be created and saved on each layer separately from one another.

+If given an alias, the layer control box will display the given name instead of the file name.

 ### Bounds